-- 5.7 The "Duty to Co-operate" requires local authorities and other prescribed bodies to work together on planning issues, and particularly on strategic matters which have a significant impact on at least two planning areas. - 5.8 New Forest District Council will work co-operatively with neighbouring planning authorities in Hampshire, Wiltshire and Dorset, and other relevant public bodies on matters relating to the development of appropriate planning strategies within the Plan Area and in neighbouring areas. - 5.9 In additional to formal written consultations, this co-operation will involve discussions at both Officer, and as appropriate, Member level.
-Cross- boundary issues will be identified and, where possible, appropriate planning strategies will be agreed as a basis for preparing Local Plans and ensuring compatibility across administrative boundaries. - 5.10 In south Hampshire a formal partnership of local authorities (Partnership for South Hampshire PfSH) is well established as a vehicle for developing planning strategies for the area.
-The Council will participate in and contribute to the work of PfSH at both Officer and Member level. - 5.11 New Forest District Council will also cooperate with Local Enterprise Partnerships (LEPs) and Local Nature Partnerships (LNPs) and have regard to their activities when preparing the Local Plan, so long as those activities are relevant to local plan making.
-For the New Forest District area these are currently the Solent LEP, and the Hampshire & Isle of Wight LNP.
+- 2.12 The "Duty to Co-operate" requires local authorities and other prescribed bodies to work together on planning issues, and particularly on strategic matters which have a significant impact on at least two planning areas. - 2.13 New Forest District Council will work co-operatively with neighbouring planning authorities in Hampshire, Wiltshire and Dorset, and other relevant public bodies on matters relating to the development of appropriate planning strategies within the Plan Area and in neighbouring areas.

+- 2.14 In additional to formal written consultations, this co-operation will involve discussions at both Officer, and as appropriate, Member level.
+Crossboundary issues will be identified and, where possible, appropriate planning strategies will be agreed as a basis for preparing Local Plans and ensuring compatibility across administrative boundaries. - 2.15 In south Hampshire a formal partnership of local authorities (Partnership for South Hampshire - PfSH) is well established as a vehicle for developing planning strategies for the area.
+The council will participate in and contribute to the work of PfSH at both Officer and Member level. - 2.16 New Forest District Council will also cooperate with Local Nature Partnerships (LNPs) and have regard to their activities when preparing the Local Plan, so long as those activities are relevant to local plan making.
+For the New Forest District area this is the Hampshire & Isle of Wight LNP..
 Local Enterprise Partnerships have a key role to play in delivering local growth by directing strategic regeneration funds and in providing economic leadership through their Strategic Economic Plans.
-Local Nature Partnerships work strategically to help their local areas manage the natural environment and they are encouraged to work at a broader 'landscape scale'. - 5.12 Working relationships on strategic planning matters with neighbouring authorities in Wiltshire and Dorset have been established and will developed as each authorities plan preparation progresses.
+Local Nature Partnerships work strategically to help their local areas manage the natural environment and they are encouraged to work at a broader 'landscape scale'. - 2.17 Working relationships on strategic planning matters with neighbouring authorities in Wiltshire and Dorset have been established and will developed as each authorities plan preparation progresses. - 2.18 In addition, NFDC is an active partner in the Cranborne Chase National Landscape partnership and will continue to work alongside it to implement the objectives of the CCNL Management Plan.